Skip to content

 Try running these scripts now.
 They should pass out of the box.

 Not sure how to start?
-If this is your first time writing a codemod, we recommend going through the main tutorial.
-See existing codemods in Made with codemod-utils.
+I recommend following the main tutorial first.
+You can also check out existing codemods in Made with codemod-utils.